validatedpatterns/docs/faq.md

 The common repo is primarily concerned with how to deploy the GitOps operator, and to create the namespaces that will be necessary to manage the pattern applications.

 The pattern repo has the application-specific layout, and determines which components are installed in which places - hub or edge.
 The pattern repo also defines the hub and edge locations.
-Both the hub and edge are expected to have multiple components each - the hub will have pipelines and the CI/CD framework, as well as any centralization components or data analysis componenets.
+Both the hub and edge are expected to have multiple components each - the hub will have pipelines and the CI/CD framework, as well as any centralization components or data analysis components.
 Edge components are designed to be smaller as we do not need to deploy Pipelines or the test and staging areas to the Edge.

 Each application is described as a series of resources that are rendered into GitOps (ArgoCD) via Helm and Kustomize.
 The values for these charts are set by values files that need to be "personalized" (with your local cluster values) as the first step of installation.
 Subsequent pushes to the gitops repo will be reflected in the clusters running the applications.